Before I start writing about walking on Arran I feel I need to let you know a little bit about why I love it so much there.

 This photo looking back at the caves from the rocky beach just makes you say “Wow”!

-The book would have taken us on a circular route back but we decided to walk back the way we came with a slight detour along Drumadoon Point to Blackwaterfoot.
+The book would have taken us on a circular route back but we decided to walk back the way we came with a slight detour underneath Drumadoon cliffs to Blackwaterfoot.

 Machrie Moor Standing Stones, Machrie